A grey ombre hair is a two-toned hair color where the hair is generally darker at the roots and transitions into grey as it goes down to the tips.

 This blend of grey and blue magically produces an ethereal shade of periwinkle.
 A luminescent color, this one’s guaranteed to make you shine.
 A mixture of blue shades make grey ombre hair appear mystical.

-Stylist Jessica knows her way around an ombre!
+Stylist Summer knows her way around an ombre!
 This black to grey ombre hair color combination is just divine!

 Let those cookies and cream drip ever so smoothly.
 You can’t get any sleeker than this!